avalanche-foundation/ACPs/ACPs/78-dynamic-multidimensional-fees/README.md

 ## Specification

-We introduce the multidimensional scheme first and then we should how fees can be updated by the dynamic fee components.
+We introduce the multidimensional scheme first and then we show how fees can be updated by the dynamic fee components.
 Finally we list the new block verification rules, valid once the scheme activates.

 ### Multidimensional scheme components